 While these dual deterrents might have you clamoring to cancel your travel plans, remember that millions trek to Japan during the summer months every year, heat be damned.
 The sauna-like conditions need not FUBAR your vacation.
 With a little bit of itinerary tweaking, it’s possible to get the best out of this season without succumbing to the same fate as our friend Frosty the Snowman.
 What follows are some of by best tips and suggestions for those who visit in summer…

 1.)
-Get an Early Start
+Get an Early Start on the Day

 This first tip serves as a good bit of common sense given temperatures are always cooler in the morning than they are during the midday hours.
 Because of this, it’s often in your best interest to make an effort to get up as early as possible.
 Many of Japan’s cultural attractions are open as early as 8:00 AM or 9:00 AM and almost all Shinto shrines remain open 24 hours a day.
 In addition to beating the heat, getting an early start also means that you can avoid the worst of the crowds.
 When visiting mainstream attractions such as those in the ever-popular city of Kyoto, this can mean the difference between enjoying yourself and getting a selfie stick to the eye.